oracle-livelabs/oic/opa-for-fusionApps/common/provision-opa/provision.md

 4. Click *Create Compartment*

-## Task 2: Create an Instance of Oracle Process Automation
+## Task 2: Create an Instance of Process Automation

-You can provision an Oracle Cloud Infrastructure Process Automation instance in a selected compartment
+You can provision a Process Automation instance in a selected compartment

-1. On the Oracle Cloud Get Started page, select the region in the upper right where you want to create your Oracle Process Automation instance.
+1. On the Oracle Cloud Get Started page, select the region in the upper right where you want to create your Process Automation instance.
 Once created, instances are visible only in the region in which they were created.

 2. On the Oracle Cloud Get Started page, click the menu in the upper left corner to display the services you can provision.